 “Little Walter” DeVenne

-In 2005, Walter was diagnosed with throat cancer and underwent surgery.
-This took him out of circulation but his good friend Dion (DiMucci) encouraged him to get back into the business.
-Walter officially retired in 2016 and passed away on his 73rd birthday in 2021 from Covid-19.
+In 2005, DeVenne was diagnosed with throat cancer and underwent surgery.
+This took him out of circulation but his good friend Dion (DiMucci) encouraged him to get back into the business, which he did for another 10 years.
+He retired in 2016 and passed away on January 16, 2021 – his 73rd birthday – from Covid-19 in Brooksville, Florida.

 (by Fred Bramante)